What Is a Good GMAT Score? Answer These 5 Questions to See If You Should Consider a Retake

 At the end of the day, the answer to ‘what is a good GMAT score?’ isn’t cut and dry.
 It varies by school and by applicant, quite frankly.
 For those that come from an overrepresented applicant pool (i.e., consultants, bankers), a higher GMAT score might be needed to stand out relative to someone with a less traditional background.

 At the end of the day, there is really no downside to retaking the test, except for the time and associated fee it requires, so it’s an option worth considering.
 If you’re applying to the top MBA programs, you want to ensure you’re putting your best foot forward at every opportunity.
+Request a free consultation with one of our experts to talk through your score and decide on the right next steps for your application.

 1. Is your score below average for your target schools?
 If so, by how much?